secretdataz/BetterFonts/README.md

 Just place BetterFonts jar in "mods" folder in your Minecraft directory.

 ### Configuration: ###
-You can have a config file to change the default font and text size this mod uses.
-If your game is installed in a `.minecraft` directory, then the config file will be `.minecraft/config/BetterFonts.cfg` (the same place ModLoader keeps its config files).
+This mod has a config file to change the default font and text size this mod uses.
+If your game is installed in a `.minecraft` directory, then the config file will be `.minecraft/config/BetterFonts.cfg` (the same place ForgeModLoader keeps its config files).
 Please note that the `config` directory does **not go inside minecraft.jar** but directly into the game folder.
-You can either [download](http://dev.bukkit.org/media/files/587/923/BetterFonts_Config.zip) the config file or look at the example below:

 ### License: ###
 This program is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.